Nottingham Forest F.C.: Re-emergence then decline (1950–1974)

-They were quickly promoted back two years later as champions, having scored a record 110 goals in the 1950–51 season.
+Forest were quickly promoted two years later as Third Division South champions, having scored a record 110 goals in the 1950–51 season.
 They regained First Division status in 1957.

-Johnny Quigley's solitary 1958–59 FA Cup semi-final goal beat Aston Villa.
-Billy Walker's Forest beat Luton Town 2–1 in the 1959 FA Cup final.
+In the 1958–59 FA Cup Walker's side beat Aston Villa in the semi-final with a solitary goal by Johnny Quigley.
+Forest beat Luton Town 2–1 in the 1959 FA Cup final.
 Like in 1898, Forest had lost heavily to their opponents only weeks earlier in the league.
 Stewart Imlach crossed for a 10th-minute opener by Roy Dwight (the cousin of Reg Dwight better known as Elton John).
 Tommy Wilson had Forest 2–0 up after 14 minutes.
 The game had an unusually large number of stoppages due to injury, particularly to Forest players.
 This was put down to the lush nature of the Wembley turf.
 The most notable of these stoppages was Dwight breaking his leg in a 33rd minute tackle with Brendan McNally.
 Forest had been on top until that point.
 Luton though gradually took control of the match, with Dave Pacey scoring midway through the second half.
 Forest were reduced to nine fit men with ten minutes remaining when Bill Whare crippled with cramp, became little more than a spectator.
 Despite late Allan Brown and Billy Bingham chances Chick Thomson conceded no further goals for Forest to beat the Wembley 1950s 'hoodoo' (where one team was hampered by losing a player through injury).
 Club record appearance holder Bobby McKinlay played in the final winning team captained by Jack Burkitt.
+Walker retired as manager at the end of the following season after 21 years in charge and Andy Beattie took over.